Godless Utopia: Soviet Anti-Religious PropagandaPrevious project Next project

 Roland Elliott Brown

 Black painted book block

 Throughout the Soviet period the USSR waged war against religion of all denominations.
-This book is the first to tell this story using the vivid propaganda used against ‘the opium of the people’, from immediately after the 1917 revolution to the fall of communism in 1991.
+This book is the first to tell this story through the vivid propaganda used against ‘the opium of the people’, from immediately after the 1917 revolution to the eventual fall of communism in 1991.

 Drawing on the early Soviet atheist magazines Godless and Godless at the Machine, and post-war posters by Communist Party publishers, author Roland Elliott Brown presents an unsettling tour of atheist ideology in the USSR.
 Here are uncanny, imaginative, and downright blasphemous visions from the very guts of the Soviet atheist apparatus: sinister priests rub shoulders with cross-bearing colonial torturers, greedy mullahs, a cyclopean Jehovah, and a crypto-fascist Jesus; Russian cosmonauts mock God from space while vigilant border guards nab western Bible smugglers.